Skip to content

 Baking Tips + Tricks

-As you’re making this cinnamon roll cookie recipe, keep these tips and tricks in mind to help you get the best results possible.
+As you are making this cinnamon roll cookie recipe, keep these tips and tricks in mind to help you get the best results possible.
+This will help ensure you have soft and delicious cookies every time!

 • Use softened cream cheese.
 There are two easy ways to do this: you can either leave out the cream cheese at room temperature for about 45 minutes or microwave it on high for about 15 seconds.